mikegagnon/nginx-overload-handler/apps/redmine_app/README.txt

 Use Redmine

     - Point your browser to http://localhost
     - Log in as username "admin", password "admin"

 ==== To do ====
 The current "standard" installation here does not currently represent an industry-standard redmine configuration.
-This condifuration of Redmine can only handle one request at a time.
+This configuration of Redmine can only handle one request at a time.

 TODO: Use mongrel to host Redmine, which will allow Redmine to handle concurrent requests.